pharriso/ansible_workshop/exercises/ansible_rhel/cicd-tower-api/README.md

 git push
 ```

-Because we are ignore the Gitlab CI file, we shouldn't see any CI jobs starting.
+Because we are ignoring the Gitlab CI file, we shouldn't see any CI jobs starting.

 ## Add Tower variables to Gitlab CI